Blocking the Ad Blockers

 Conclusions and Solutions

-In 2015, Facebook passed one billion active users on mobile.
+In 2015, Facebook passed one billion, active users, on mobile.
 Despite this enormous user base, the company only generated 16% of its overall revenue from the desktop as compared to 84% on mobile, a realm in which it is much more difficult to block ads.
 It’s clear that mobile is the foundation in which the company is built upon.
-Though if Facebook wants to win against ad blocking software, then it needs to present new and innovate ways to stop ads from being blocked on desktop, were CPMs are much higher and more engaged upon.
+Though if Facebook wants to win against ad-blocking software, then it needs to present new and innovative ways to stop ads from being blocked on desktop, were CPMs are much higher and more engaged upon.